cube-drone/tex_avery/vancouver_2029.md

 isn't an amnesia story - because played out, right? - but he honestly can't remember how it happened, past a rowdy night out drinking with his buddies.

+He could consult the recorded video from his specs, but, first, they're locked behind an Auth wall, and second, his specs have been stolen.

 Stanley is locked out of his entire life, and it doesn't take long for him to realize that the chipless are treated like an